 Things are happening in Béziers!
-This hidden South of France gem has recently been polished and is now an even more pleasant town in which to spend some time.
+This hidden South of France gem has been polished over the years and is now an even more pleasant town in which to spend some time.
 Whether you love strolling through picturesque little streets, having a glass of wine at one of the many terraces or indulging your curiosity for French history: it’s all here.
 Let me guide you through one of the oldest cities in France.
-I warn you, this list is just the beginning… There is so much more to discover!
+I warn you; this list is just the beginning… There is so much more to discover!

 Saint-Nazaire Cathedral